fatimah48/EMRA_Educational-Robot-/README.md

 ## LEGO build

-The LEGO activity supports visual construction and colour matching.
-The child reproduces a target model by dragging coloured bricks from the tray onto the building grid.
+The LEGO activity supports visual construction and color matching.
+The child reproduces a target model by dragging colored bricks from the tray onto the building grid.
 Nine target models are provided with increasing complexity.

 In **Levels** mode, the builds unlock progressively as each model is completed.